mooncat-greenpy/KinGAidra/README.md

    - `MODEL`
    - `API_KEY`

 You can use the OpenAI API or similar APIs as the LLM API.
-For example, services like Groq or local LLMs can be used.
+For example, services like Groq or local LLMs are also supported.
+To change the language of the LLM response, modify the `POST_MSG` variable.

 ![](./img/conf.png)